acasi-ctf/ctf/challenges/kali/challenges/intro/docs/Tools.md

-# Planned Linux/Kali Commands to Demonstrate
+**Planned Linux/Kali Commands to Demonstrate**

 **Steganography:**

+Good entry commands, and a common stable of CTFs.
+Requires corresponding files with hidden keys/flags.

 - strings – Displays readable text characters.
-  - Requires: Executable with hidden text.
-Linux.
 - binwalk – Extract hidden files and executables from bins.
-  - Requires: Bin File with embedded program.
-Linux.
 - Steghide – is able to hide data in various kinds of image- and audio-files.
 (Maybe)
 - pngcheck – look for/correct broken chunks in PNGs.
-(Maybe)
-  - Requires: PNG file with message encoded.

-**Crytography:**
+**Cryptography:**

+The majority of useful tools I found were websites rather than in cli tools.
+Potentially something to explore.

 - TBD

 **Password Cracking:**

+Basic brute forcing, dictionary attacks etc. Requires hashed passwords, Kali Linux brute force frameworks.

 - Hash-Identifier – Identifies hash types, used to decide how to approach breaking a hash.
-  - Requires: A hashed password, kali env.
 - Hashcat – HASH cracking tool
-  - Requires: A hashed password, kali env.
-- John the Ripper – Detect and crack weak PWs.
+- John the Ripper – Brute force tool.
-  - Requires: Hashed Password.
-Kali env.
-- txt WordList – Dictionary Wordlist.
+- Rockyou.txt WordList – Dictionary Wordlist.

 **Web:**

+Website structure analysis.
+Requires website with generic structure and a hidden flag.

 - DIRB – brute force, looks for existing (and/or hidden) Web Objects
-  - Requires: Website with multiple hidden directories.

 **Scanning:**

+Networking observation and mapping.
+Requires at the very least, two VMs and possibly a router.
+The closer we can simulate a corporate network the better.

-- Nmap – utility for network discovery and auditing
+- Nmap – Network reconnaissance, network inventory
-  - Requires: If possible would need to build up some sort of network to demonstrate nmap.
+- Recon-ng – Web Reconnaissance tool.
-- Metasploit Framework – scan for known vulnerabilities (Kali)
+- Metasploit Framework – Known vulnerabilities, prebuilt frameworks.
-  - Requires: Vulnerable system.
-- Recon-ng – Recon (Kali).
-  - Requires:

 **Network Traffic Analysis:**

+Requires a generic understanding of how information is distributed.
+While I could accomplish quite a bit without actually needing a network, I think it'll be best to setup a network behind our user vm.

+- ngrep – Search for strings in network packets

 - Wireshark – Network Traffic capture and analysis.
-  - Requires: Packet Route where we can simulate a packet transfer.
 - tcpdump – Packet analyzer
-  - Requires: Captured Packet.
-- ngrep – search for strings in network packets
+- Netcat – Utility that reads and writes data across network
-  - Captured Pack

-**Enumeration and Exploitation:**

-- &#39;File&#39; Command – determine a file type (including executables)
-- Hex Editor – view executable for visible text stings
-- &#39;xxd -r&#39; Command – convert a hex dump back to its original binary form
+**Forensics**

+Reverse engineering, code diagnosis.
+Requires executables Kali Linux environment.

-- Ghidra – reverse engineering tool developed by the NSA (Maybe)
+- Ghidra – Reverse engineering tool developed by the NSA (Maybe)
 - Objdump -d – Linux command line dis-assembler
-- Netcat – utility that reads and writes data across network
-- uncompyle6 – translates Python bytecode back into source
+- uncompyle6 – Translates Python bytecode back into source
-- Pwntools – a CTF framework and exploit development library.
+- Pwntools – A CTF framework and exploit development library.
+(Maybe)

 **Wireless Exploitation:**

-Not sure if these are going to be possible simulate, I had a good experience messing with Aircrack so thought it should be mentioned in case.
+Likely not achievable in our current environment.
+Would require a simulated wireless network.

-- Aircrack- ng – tools to assess WiFi network security
+- Aircrack-ng – Wireless network penetration testing and surveillance.
+(Maybe)
-- &#39;ifconfig&#39; command – configure and query TCP/IP network interface parameters